Our Priorities

 Business Leaders for Michigan supports the Launch Michigan Framework to realign the state’s K-12 public education system to help our graduates compete in the global economy.
 Reinvention of the system includes strong, accountable leadership, equitable resources, and world-class performance standards.
 Learn more about the framework: www.launchmichigan.org.

-We must
+We must act now

 We have to act with urgency to assure every child gets the support needed to be successful in and out of the classroom.
 After high school, every individual must have a viable pathway to college, career training or an apprenticeship.